Forming a family: food and fertility. As a newlywed, the number one question I have been getting asked is:

 “But, Kaleigh…every doctor says to reduce my table salt consumption!”

 I hear you.
 I’m not saying you should start dumping salt on everything.
 Here is a helpful chart to understand just how much iodine you need in a day.
 And how much iodine is in ¼ teaspoon of salt.

 Women who are pregnant: 220 micrograms

 1/4 teaspoon salt of iodized salt = 100 micrograms Iodine (Zelman, 2019).

 Iodine can easily be obtained by consuming iodized table salt, seafood, saltwater fish, dairy products, and breast milk for breastfed newborns and infants, among other various food items.

-So, as you can see–eating for fertility can be simple and doesn’t have to be a laundry list of rules.
-Eat your fruits and veggies, salt your food, and make an effort to maintain a weight that is within or as close to the “normal” BMI as possible (18.5-24.9 BMI).
-While babies aren’t in the plans for my immediate future, they are on the horizon and I plan to keep my body optimally fueled for the baby-makin’ that is to come.
+So, as you can see–when it comes to forming a family, food and fertility can be simple and doesn’t have to be a laundry list of rules.
+Eat your fruits and veggies, salt your food.
+And make an effort to maintain a weight that is within or as close to the “normal” BMI as possible (18.5-24.9 BMI).
+While babies aren’t in the plans for my immediate future, they are on the horizon.
+And I plan to keep my body optimally fueled for the baby-makin’ that is to come.

 Interested in learning exactly how to eat to prepare for pregnancy?

 Kaufman, C. (2017, January 30).
 Foods That Can Affect Fertility.